Juan de Ayala: Biography

 The San Carlos took on supplies at Monterey, leaving there on 26 July and then proceeding northwards.
 Ayala passed through the Golden Gate on 5 August 1775, with some difficulty and great caution because of the tides.
 He tried a number of anchorages, finding that off Angel Island was most satisfactory, but failed to make contact, as he had hoped, with Anza's party.
 Ayala put up a wooden cross where he landed the first night.
 The San Carlos remained in the Bay until 18 September, returning to San Blas via Monterey.
 Ayala's subsequent report to the Viceroy gave a full account of the geography of the bay, and stressed its advantages as a harbour (chiefly the absence of "those troublesome fogs which we had daily in Monterey, because the fogs here hardly reach the entrance of the port, and once inside the harbor, the weather is very clear.") and the friendliness of the local Native American people.

 On 12 August 1775, Ayala gave the name Isla de Alcatraces, "island of the pelicans", and what is now Yerba Buena Island, "on account of the abundance of those birds that were on it."
 The name was transferred in 1826 to Alcatraz Island.
 The word "Alcatraz" comes from Spanish, which in turn was a probably a loan word from Arabic, القطرس al-qaṭrās meaning "sea eagle."
-The pelicans native to San Francisco Bay are brown pelicans.
+This was likely in reference to the brown pelican which has long nested on the island.